oscarchung-lab/D2AF/README.md

 autofragment.py coord

-where coord is any xyz file or Gaussian gjf file with/without connectivity.
+-where coord is any xyz file or Gaussian gjf file with/without connectivity.
 It will generate a new gjf file with connectivity, fraglist for **M1** as well as a new D2AF template input file@ (users can modify).
 No need for **M2**

-(To run all proccess: fragmentation, calculations via our calls, and analysis) D2AF -inp input.inp
+(To run all proccess: fragmentation, calculations via our calls, and analysis)

+D2AF -inp input.inp

-(To run fragmentation only; run/call quantum chemistry calculations by users) D2AF -inp input.inp -nocalc
+(To run fragmentation only; run/call quantum chemistry calculations by users)

+D2AF -inp input.inp -nocalc

 (To list commands)

 D2AF -h

 The -inp input.inp are recommended @

-##### example of the D2AF input file showed in our example directories
+##### An example of the D2AF input file showed in our example directories
 calculator available:
     ['g03', 'g09', 'g16','gfn1-xtb', 'gfn2-xtb','ani-1x', 'ani-2x', 'ani-1ccx', 'aiqm1']